 Chefs on the function team will find themselves having a more predictable working environment.
 The number of guests are set well in advance as is the menu options for each guest.

-With practice and a well set up kitchenOpens in a new tab., catering for functions can become a more relaxed way for chefs to work, compared with the unpredicted chaos that can sometimes come from the main restaurant bookings that evening.
+With practice and a well set up kitchen, catering for functions can become a more relaxed way for chefs to work, compared with the unpredicted chaos that can sometimes come from the main restaurant bookings that evening.

 Organisational and time-keeping abilities are vital in this role.
 If a wedding party is sat for their meal, it must go out on time.
-Prior preparation is the secret to a smooth and stress freeOpens in a new tab. service.
+Prior preparation is the secret to a smooth and stress free service.

 What’s It Like To Be A Chef In A Sports venue?